Terawhiti - the Stampede that never was

 The Terawhiti Grand Traverse

-What I am now championing is a Grand Traverse of the wild South Coast of Wellington, beginning at Red Rocks near Owhiro Bay and skirting the coastline right around to Makara.
-It could even be extended to Titahi Bay then over the Skyline from Porirua using existing trails to end in Central Wellington via Polhill Gulley Reserve.
+I am now supporting a Grand Traverse of the wild South Coast of Wellington.
+It starts at Red Rocks near Owhiro Bay and goes around the coast until Makara.
+It could even be extended to Titahi Bay, then over the Skyline from Porirua using existing trails to end in Central Wellington via Polhill Gulley Reserve.

-The Grand Traverse will be a walking and cycling trail that may also be very suitable for horse trekking.
+The Grand Traverse is a walking and cycling trail suitable for horse trekking.
 The trail through Terawhiti will use existing trails and four-wheel drive tracks.
 Little is needed in the way of construction other than signage and safe means of crossing fencelines for walkers and cyclists.

 It fits beautifully with the greening of the greater Wellington Region as well as the ambitious plans to make the region predator-free.

 Just think about it.
-Here we are in the Capital City of New Zealand and we have one of the wildest and most remote areas sitting right on our doorstep.
-Visitors to our city can roll out of their luxurious hotel beds and be on their hired e-Bikes for a guided Grand Tour of the South Coast, finishing at a bar and cafe in the city at the end of a long but breath-taking day.
-The route could include homestay at Terawhiti Station or at Makara Beach.
+Here we are in the Capital City of New Zealand, and we have one of the wildest and most remote areas sitting right on our doorstep.
+Visitors to our city can get out of their fancy hotel beds and ride their hired electric bikes, mountain bikes, or on horseback, for a guided tour of the South Coast.
+They finish at a bar and cafe in the city at the end of a long but beautiful day.
+The route could include a homestay at Terawhiti Station or at Makara Beach.
 If not to stay overnight, certainly for rest and refreshments along the way.
-Ther is no question that this will be a popular destination for both tourists and local.
+There is no question that this will be a popular destination for both tourists and locals.

 What next?

-I think the next step is over to the politicians of Wellington City Council and the Wellington Regional Council grab this idea and run with it.
-It really does need to be actioned now before there are any more subdivision and development of the area.
+I think the next step is over to the politicians of Wellington City Council and the Wellington Regional Council, grab this idea and run with it.
+It really does need to be actioned now before there is any more subdivision and development in the area.

 Yes, agreed, let's do this!